 Johnson & Johnson Vaccine (Ad26.COV2.S):

-The J&J vaccine is being paused by the FDA and CDC out of an abundance of caution!
-Please be aware that these numbers are far below the risks of blood clots with smoking, birth control pills and the life threatening blood clots that occur with COVID-19 disease.
+The J&J vaccine was being paused by the FDA and CDC out of an abundance of caution!
+Please be aware that these numbers were far below the risks of blood clots with smoking, birth control pills and the life threatening blood clots that occur with COVID-19 disease.
+After careful review it is now back in full use.

 Some of you may be aware of blood clot issues with the Astra Zeneca vaccine.
 The J&J vaccine is made in a similar way using an Adenovirus vector.
 These are NOT mRNA vaccines like the Pfizer and Moderna vaccines.